stdarg/const-obj/README.md

     }
     assert.ok(obj.a === 111);

-The above code would not throw because the values cannot be changed.
-Also, assignments to constant properties does not cause errors.
+The above code will throw because the values cannot be changed.

         var makePropConst = require('const-obj').makePropConst;
         var obj = { alpha: '0', beta: false };